Hilda & Preston Davis Foundation - FAQs

 • Can I speak to someone about how best to partner with this initiative?

 Due to the high interest in funding, we are currently unable to have one-on-one conversations with all interested parties.
 Please review the guidelines and use your best judgment.

 • When are the application deadlines?

 The foundation uses a rolling deadline, so applications can be submitted at any time.
-The board will meet 3 or 4 times per year and tries to review all applications pending at the time that the meeting agenda is closed.
+The board meets on a quarterly basis and tries to review all applications pending at the time that the meeting agenda is closed.

 • We have several programs that may be of interest.
 How do we decide which is the most appropriate?

 The foundation's administrator can help with technical questions about the application process but is unable to provide guidance on the fit of the grantee or the structure of the request.
 If you are unsure which project is the best one to apply for, the trustees offer the suggestion: “Apply for the one with the greatest need.”

 Grants may range from several thousand dollars up to $50,000.
 In unique circumstances, the foundation does consider a more significant grant for a program having a major impact in one or more of our areas of interest.

 • How much should we request?